MEXICO City has topped an Airbnb poll that reveals the most in-demand destinations for the 2018/19 Christmas holiday season.

 End your 48 hours with a relaxing tree-lined stroll along Avenida Amsterdam which circles Parque México (City Park) in the trendy Condesa neighbourhood.
 Here you will find live bands and dog walkers with up to 20 animals on their leads.

 Stop for food, coffees and ice cream in the hundreds of chic cafes and restaurants around Condesa or for a treat try to get a table at Pujol, listed among the world’s top 50 restaurants.
-You should make a reservation but if not you might get a seat at the bar.
+You should make a reservation but if not you might only get a seat at the bar.

 Finish with a cocktail called bandera – inspired by the colours of the Mexican flag – this comes in three shot glasses: white tequila, fresh green lime juice followed by a red tomato juice with a few drops of Tabasco.
 Salud!